 You also can spend time with various hill tribes in the mountainous northern and western parts of Thailand, to live an unrivaled experience.
 The most famous of these tribes are The Akha, The Lahu.
 The Mien or Yao, the Karen, the Hmong, the Lisu, and the Palaung.

 While you visit Thailand, you will find out that the country never sleeps.
 As the sun goes down, the beaches start to show more and more of their beauty.
 The local fairs and traditional festivals are fascinating.

-Meanwhile in the cities, local markets and restaurants are always there for the night owls to have their shares of the captivating nights of the Thailand.
+Meanwhile, in the cities, local markets and restaurants are always there for the night owls to have their shares of the captivating nights of Thailand.

-Make sure you visit sights like the Pink Lake, which is unknown to the most tourists, a lake filled with lilies in bloom that create a spectacular landscape by making the water look pink .
+Make sure you visit sights like Pink Lake, which is unknown to most tourists, a lake filled with lilies in bloom that create a spectacular landscape by making the water look pink.

 Fancy restaurants and crowded food markets offering almost anything are only counted as regulars in Thailand, while there are some restaurants offering treetop dining in the middle of a jungle.
 Imagine having a meal inside an enormous bird nest while you are 5 meters above the ground.
 It surely is a new definition of the restaurant.

-It seems that beside colorful foods, even the place they serve food is different from all over the world.
-Make sure you spend enough time in restaurants and food markets while you visit Thailand, so that you will experience the different world of Thai food.
+It seems that besides colorful foods, even the place they serve food is different from all over the world.
+Make sure you spend enough time in restaurants and food markets while you visit Thailand so that you will experience the different world of Thai food.